 Employee Monitoring: Employers are required to implement policies relating to the use of digital devices in the workplace.
 These policies should be implemented in conjunction with worker representatives (if applicable).

 Video surveillance and GPS tracking is permitted under the Act as long as employees are clearly informed in advance of any surveillance/tracking.
 Video surveillance is not allowed in spaces intended for employee rest and recreation (i.e., changing rooms, bathrooms, cafeterias).

-Royal Legislative Decree 28/2020, of 22 September of Remote Work (Art.
+Act 10/2021, of 9th July on Remote Work (Art.
 17) gives individuals the right to privacy when using digital devices for remote work, in accordance with the principles of suitability, necessity and proportionality.
 Employers may not require the installation of programs or applications on an employee’s personal device.
 Employers also cannot require that employees use private devices for remote work.
 Employers should work together with the employees’ representative, to determine use criteria to avoid a breach of the right to privacy.

 Right to Disconnect: Employees in Spain have the right to disconnect from work during their time-off, leave and holidays.
 Employers are required to implement policies in conjunction with worker representatives (if applicable) to ensure that employees may be disconnected from work outside of working hours.

-This right was reinforced with Royal Legislative Decree 28/2020, of 22 September of Remote Work (Art.
+This right was reinforced with Act 10/2021, of 9th July on Remote Work (Art.
 18).
 Under this decree, employers must guarantee that employees are able to disconnect from work (i.e., the employer should limit the use of business devices during rest periods, respect working hours and limits to working hours).
 Employers should work with the employee representative to implement policies defining: modalities for exercising the right to disconnect; trainings; and, awareness-raising actions on the reasonable use of digital devices, which avoids the risk of computer fatigue.